 The open-source reference point for this article is dotfiles ⧉.
-The repository is positioned as: declarative dotfiles for macOS, Linux, and WSL, offering multi-shell parity, sub-second startup, wallpaper-driven themes, SLSA-signed releases, and AI/MCP-aware configuration.
+The repository is positioned as: declarative dotfiles for macOS, Linux, and WSL, offering multi-shell parity, sub-second startup, SLSA-signed releases, and AI/MCP-aware configuration.

 Why This Open-Source Project Matters in 2026 #